xpack/web-doxygen/website/docs/api/classes/argumentlist.md

-<p>Does any template argument of this list have documentation?</p>
+Does any template argument of this list have documentation?

-<p>the template argument list is documented if one of its template arguments is documented</p>
+the template argument list is documented if one of its template arguments is documented

-<p>Declaration at line 74 of file <a href="/web-doxygen/docs/api/files/src/arguments-h">arguments.h</a>, definition at line 29 of file <a href="/web-doxygen/docs/api/files/src/arguments-cpp">arguments.cpp</a>.</p>
+Declaration at line 74 of file <a href="/web-doxygen/docs/api/files/src/arguments-h">arguments.h</a>, definition at line 29 of file <a href="/web-doxygen/docs/api/files/src/arguments-cpp">arguments.cpp</a>.

 <div class="doxyProgramListing">